-Is cannabis and CBD medicine a suitable option for the well-being of your dog or cat?
+Is CBD a suitable option for the well-being of your dog or cat?

 Any creature with a backbone (classified as a chordate) has an endocannabinoid system.
 The Kingdom of Chordata includes birds, fish, amphibians, reptiles, and mammals, including house pets.
 Many animal owners handle their dear pets like family members.
 When a dog or a cat gets ill and conventional alternatives don’t work, people seek choices.
 In the realm of natural treatment, cannabis for animals seems like a legitimate botanical pathway to explore.

 There is limited research on cats and dogs when it comes to CBD or cannabis in general.
-Are cannabis products safe for application in animals?
-Does marijuana affect pets similarly to humans?
+Are cannabis products safe for animals?
+Does marijuana and hemp affect pets similarly to humans?
 Many pet owners are searching for something to maintain their animal’s health.
-Still, there is minimal quality control concerning the numerous pet-focused CBD products obtainable in the medical marijuana industry and the hemp CBD grey business.
-And there aren’t many esteemed, educated individuals who can give professional leadership on cannabinoid therapies for pets.
+Still, there is minimal quality control concerning the numerous pet-focused CBD products obtainable in the medical marijuana industry and the hemp industry.
+Unfortunately there aren’t many esteemed, educated individuals who can give professional leadership on cannabinoid therapies for pets.

 Q: Can you tell us about your profession?
 Based on what you’ve seen in your patients, what types of conditions may cannabis medicine relieve in pets?